sglasman/DNeSt/readme.md

 ### Still to do:

 Invariants related to name parsing and compression pointers.
 The major goal of this project: to verify some kind of boundedness or termination statement for DNS parsing.
+I'm making ongoing efforts to understand the internals of constraint solvers and the Kani framework to help me tackle the technical problems involved.

 ### AI declaration

 I had conversations with AI concerning architectural strategies and features of the Rust language and the Kani framework.
-All code was handwritten by me.
+All code and documentation was handwritten by me.